gatling/gatling/src/sphinx/http/http_protocol.rst

 .. includecode:: code/HttpProtocolSample.scala#baseUrls

-The selection of the URL is made once and for all for a given virtual user.
+Each virtual user will pick one of the baseUrl from the list once and for all when it starts, based on a round-robin strategy.

 .. _http-protocol-warmup: